VT-Evia/content-discipline/stage2/contentstrategyactivities.md

 Say something about how to use Casey’s book…

-see in Casey - Get Stakeholders on Board
-& Dig in and Get the Dirt (Understand Your Business Environment & Learn About Your Audience and Users) [good stuff on interviewing stakeholders]
+see in Casey - Get Stakeholders on Board see in Casey - Dig in and Get the Dirt (Understand Your Business Environment & Learn About Your Audience and Users) [good stuff on interviewing stakeholders]

 #### Conducting a Content Audit

 descriptive stuff...

+see in Getto, Labriola, and Ruszkiewicz - Chapter 4: Identifying Content Types and Channels see in Getto, Labriola, and Ruszkiewicz - Chapter 5: Content Auditing

 see in Casey - Identify Problems and Opportunities
 & Content Strategy Tool 1.1: Audit Planning Tips and Templates